-Is Physics A-Levels harder than Maths A-Levels?Watch
+Is Physics A-Levels harder than Maths A-Levels?Watch this thread

 Having said that, they say physics at uni is on a completely different level to that at A Level, and it's more often than not harder at degree level than maths at degree level.